-This section defines periodical key transformation with no master key which is called ACPKM re-keying mechanism.
-This mechanism can be applied to one of the basic encryption modes (CTR and GCM block cipher modes) for getting an extension of this encryption mode that uses periodical key transformation with no master key. extension can be considered as a new encryption mode.
+This section defines periodical key transformation without a master key, which is called ACPKM re-keying mechanism.
+This mechanism can be applied to one of the basic encryption modes (CTR and GCM block cipher modes) for getting an extension of this encryption mode that uses periodical key transformation without a master key.
+This extension can be considered as a new encryption mode.

-An additional parameter that defines the functioning of base encryption modes with the ACPKM re-keying mechanism is the section size N. The value of N is measured in bits and is fixed within a specific protocol based on the requirements of the system capacity and key lifetime.
+An additional parameter that defines functioning of base encryption modes with the ACPKM re-keying mechanism is the section size N. The value of N is measured in bits and is fixed within a specific protocol based on the requirements of the system capacity and the key lifetime.
 The section size N MUST be divisible by the block size n.

-The main idea behind internal re-keying with no master key is presented in Figure 8:
+The main idea behind internal re-keying without a master key is presented in Figure 8:

-Section size = const = N, maximum message size = m_max.
+Section size = const = N, maximum message size = m\max.

-$l{max} = ceil(m{max}/N)$.
+$l{max} = ceil(m{max}/N)$ .

-Figure 8: Internal re-keying with no master key
+Figure 8: Internal re-keying without a master key